 Walmart could begin deploying drones at its distribution centers within the next six to nine months, the company revealed.

-According to Shekar Natarajan, the retailer’s logistics strategy VP, the drones can reduce the time it takes to check inventory and flag misplaced items from one month, when performed manually, to about a day or less.
+Shekar Natarajan, the retailer’s logistics strategy VP, told ABC News the drones can reduce the time it takes to check inventory and flag misplaced items from one month, when performed manually, to about a day or less.

 - 2019 TWICE Top 100: Watch List - May 23, 2019

 - 2019 TWICE Top 100: Consumer-Direct Sales Dominate The Charts - May 22, 2019